Sequel II and Revio Systems: high-throughput, cost-effective access to SMRT Sequencing

-High-quality, high-molecular-weight genomic DNA is crucial for obtaining long read lengths and optimal sequencing performance The SMRT library preparation process does not utilize amplification techniques and resulting library molecules are directly used as templates for the sequencing process.
-The quality of the DNA and RNA starting material will be directly reflected in the extent of sequencing success or failure.
+High-quality, high-molecular-weight genomic DNA is crucial for obtaining long read lengths and optimal sequencing performance.
+The SMRT library preparation process does not utilize amplification techniques and resulting library molecules are used directly as templates for the sequencing process.
+The quality of the DNA and RNA starting material will directly impact the extent of sequencing success or failure.
 Any unrepaired or irreversible DNA damage present in the input material (e.g., interstrand crosslinks, nicks, etc.) or contaminants will result in impaired performance in the system.

 If you are submitting 24 or more samples, please submit samples in a 96-well plate and include an Excel file with the sample layout in your order.